About this Install Guide

 exit()

-To confirm python is working, save the code below into a file uname.py.
+To run a Python example, and confirm that Python is working, use a text editor to save the code below to a file named uname.py.

 import platform